drepper/c--features/README.md

 compiler and library, including experimental features.
 It relies on the required functionality of C++ compilers to define macros with the prefix `__cpp` as appropriate.
-The values of the macros indicate the date of the specification the features.
+The values of the macros indicate the date of the specification of the features.
 The value of the same macro can have multiple dates, indicating multiple revisions of the feature definition.
 Later definitions are backward-compatible with earlier versions which means the values can be used in `static_assert` statements to ensure